Bandolier for Minnie Sutherland in CUAG exhibition To Be Continued: Troubling the Queer Archive

 Seen here together for the first time, their installation on a painted blue stripe alludes to the Ottawa River, which played a fundamental role in each of their premature deaths.
 Brosseau, whose body was thrown in the water and Sutherland whose emergency need for medical care was denied by forces who used the river, the colonial state-sanctioned border, as a way to divest themselves of responsibility.
 In this way, the body of water which for Indigenous peoples is the place of coming together of distinct nations was, in colonial terms, ideologically weaponized as a tool to neglect life.”

 Two earlier works of Ace’s addressing HIV/AIDS are also included in the exhibition.
-Speaking to Ace’s work from 2011 Stop Saying HIV/AIDS is in the Past (because it is not), the curators explicate, “the AIDS pandemic has had a ravaging effect on the queer community.
+Stop Saying HIV/AIDS is in the Past (because it is not) (2011) recall, as noted by the curators that “the AIDS pandemic has had a ravaging effect on the queer community.
 From its outbreak in the 80s and up until today, it continues to affect those most disproportionately marginalized by the larger structural inequities that govern contemporary society.
 Historically, the impact on the queer community meant severe losses at the level of the individual and the collective.
 Musicians, playwrights, visual artists, dancers – creatives of all disciplines, as well as their audiences struggled to keep each other alive and provide dignified deaths in the face of overwhelming social neglect amplified by the homophobic and racist attitudes that govern the public response towards sexuality and illness.

 The introduction of a treatment (seen here in the ubiquitous blue and white AZT pill) while providing a framework for the development of sustainable management of the virus has been accompanied by the ongoing task of continuing to educate a larger population whose stigmatization of the virus has an inordinate wall of ignorance to overcome.
 The “state of emergency” public discourse pronounced in the early days of the pandemic, like other forms of socially secured rights and stability, has since subsided which again, fosters the neglect to support those most strongly affected who continue to suffer.”

-For the final work included in the exhibition, the curators quote directly from Ace’s artist statement where he decodes Erased; “Like trailing fringe on Indigenous footwear erasing the tracks of the wearer, AIDS erased the lives of friends and lovers, as the privileged class marginalized the Queer community to take care of our infected and dying.
+For the final work included in the exhibition, Ace decodes Erased; “Like trailing fringe on Indigenous footwear erasing the tracks of the wearer, AIDS erased the lives of friends and lovers, as the privileged class marginalized the Queer community to take care of our infected and dying.
 Through activism, we challenged homophobia for our survival and healing.
 Like Anishinaabeg floral medicine motifs, the digital age provides new interconnectivity for sharing and healing so the lives of our courageous warriors who pushed our community forward will not be forgotten.”